sfigg/commercialization-public/docset/manufacture/iot/add-a-driver-to-an-image.md

     Update the value of Reference to point to your .SYS file.

-	Update the value of File Source to point to your ACPITABL.dat file.
+	Update the value of File Source to point to your .INF file, .SYS file, and the ACPITABL.dat file.

     ``` syntax
     <?xml version="1.0" encoding="utf-8"?>